gabrielrf96/html-artisan/API.md

 CSS classes can be passed as either 'className' or 'class'.
 The 'style' attribute can be passed as a string, or a map containing pairs of cssProperty: cssValue.
 	- **'events'**: a map of event handlers.
 E.g. {click: function() {...}, mouseover: function() {...}}
+	- **'if'**: a condition that will determine whether or not this element (and all its children) should be rendered.
+It can be an expression, a boolean value or a function.
 	- **'callback'**: a function that will be called once the element and all its children are created, immediately before returning the element.
 In this function's environment, *'this'* is the element that has been created (with all children already attached, too).

  - **children** *{Array[]|string}* (optional)<br/>